eco-friendly

 Another simple water-saving change you can make to your showering habits is turning off the water while you lather up with soap.
 It’s the same concept as turning the tap off when you’re brushing your teeth – the water doesn’t need to run during that period because you aren’t using it, so you might as well turn it off!
 This will save the world precious water, and will also reduce your utility bills!
 Now you can’t argue with that.

-2. Choose quality bathroom fixtures and fittings
+2. Change your bathroom fittings

 According to the Energy Saving Trust, the average household uses around 350 litres of water a day.
 However, there are lots of simple and cost-effective steps that you can take to reduce your water waste.
 That includes: